Customs

 The valid values are:

-is used for billing information relevant for customs.
+Importer party (type = "importer") is used for importer information relevant for customs.
 When this is provided it overrides the "Importer" on the customs invoice.

 Term of trade (Incoterm)